Medicare Part D open enrollment: What your patients need to know

 - Medicare Part D is a supplemental form of Medicare that specifically covers prescription drug services.
 Patients must be enrolled in Parts A and B in order to enroll in a Part D plan for prescription coverage

 This lack of regular prescription coverage can be a significant problem for older adults.
-According to a 2016 report published by the CDC, more than 90% of adults 65+ are taking at least one prescription drug each month—and more than 42% are taking five or more prescription drugs monthly.2 Medicare Part D coverage could help eligible patients save money, especially if they are already taking multiple prescriptions.
+According to a 2019 report published by the Kaiser Family Foundation, nearly nine in ten (89%) adults 65+ are taking at least one prescription drug each month—and more than 54% are taking four or more prescription drugs monthly.2 Medicare Part D coverage could help eligible patients save money, especially if they are already taking multiple prescriptions.

 - Do you get help from Medicare or your state to pay your Medicare prescription drug costs?

 - Do you want to see your drug costs when you compare plans?

 The website will then populate with a list of plans to choose from.

 For patients already enrolled in a Medicare Part D plan, their plan will automatically renew, so they will only need to visit the website if they want to change plans.
 Patients should be encouraged to review their plans every year in case their existing plan has changed or to see if a different plan would better fit their current needs.

 The Medicare Plan Finder page provides pricing information.
 The cost of a Medicare Part D plan varies based on which plan is selected and where the patient lives.

 As a reliable healthcare professional, educator and a dependable member of your local community, now is a golden opportunity to encourage your patients to compare plan costs and copays.
 With your help, you can ensure your patients are able to determine which plan will work best for them.

 - Digital Communications Division.
 (2015, August 21).
 Who is eligible for Medicare?
 Retrieved August 10, 2021, from https://www.hhs.gov/answers/medicare-and-medicaid/who-is-elibible-for-medicare/index.html